prody/ProDy-website/tutorials/signdy_tutorial/intro.rst

 walk-through on the SignDy_ calculations and functions using the example of type-I periplasmic binding protein (PBP-I) domains, in which case the data is convienient collected from the `Dali server`_ [LH10]_.
-The second part will be a more detailed +periplasmic binding protein (PBP-I) domains, in which case the data is convieniently +collected from the `Dali server`_ [LH10]_.
-The second part will be review how to use +the CATH database to build the ensemble.
+The second part will be a more detailed periplasmic binding protein (PBP-I) domains, in which case the data is convieniently collected from the `Dali server`_ [LH10]_.
+The second part will be review how to use the `CATH database`_ [IS21]_ to build the ensemble.
 The third part will be a more detailed tutorial on building an ensemble 'manually' from scratch, and try to reproduce the figures presented in [SZ18]_.